Ronaldo's Ex-Best Friend and Teammate Fabio Ferreira: Portugal's Lost Talent

 "Fabio was a crazier player," Saleiro remembers, laughing.
 "Like we say in Portugal, 'He did much porcaria (crap) out of the pitch, but he didn't mean any harm.'
 He was more immature and had not gone through everything Ronaldo did."

-As a player, though, Saleiro confirms Couto's assessment. "[Ferreiro] was a few steps ahead of Ronaldo, although the main thing—the desire to be the best—was possibly not there.
+As a player, though, Saleiro confirms Couto's assessment. "[Ferreira] was a few steps ahead of Ronaldo, although the main thing—the desire to be the best—was possibly not there.
 That made the difference for Ronaldo."

 Sporting's technical coordinator, Luis Martins, who worked with them both as a coach, recalls Ferreira drew more positive attention during the pair's first few months at the club.